tanoconsulting/euts/README.md

        ./teststack/teststack runtests My/Test/Folder

-   To make sure that the eZ database is reset and the eZ caches are cleaned between each test run, use:
+   To make sure that the eZ database is reset and the eZ caches are cleaned on each test run, use:

        ./teststack/teststack -r runtests My/Test/Folder